-How to maintain Lead-Acid battery?
+How to maintain a Lead-Acid battery?

 Lead-acid batteries require a fair bit of maintenance despite what the manufacturers claim.
 You can do it with a few simple steps:

-- Check the charging levels from time-to-time using the multimeter.
+- Check the charging levels from time to time using the multimeter.

 - Clean the battery terminals every few months.